Raphire/Win11Debloat/README.md

 # Win10Debloat

-Win10Debloat is a simple and lightweight powershell script that removes pre-installed windows 10/11 bloatware apps, disables telemetry and declutters the experience by disabling or removing intrusive interface elements, ads and context menu items.
+Win10Debloat is a simple and lightweight powershell script that removes pre-installed windows bloatware apps, disables telemetry and declutters the experience by disabling or removing intrusive interface elements, ads and context menu items.
 No need to painstakingly go through all the settings yourself, or removing apps one by one.
 Win10Debloat makes the process quick and simple!

 You can pick and choose exactly which modifications you want the script to make, or use the default settings for your specific windows version which should be fine for most people.
 If you are unhappy with any of the changes you can easily revert them by using the registry files that are included in the 'Regfiles' folder, and all of the apps that are removed by default can be reinstalled from the microsoft store.

-#### Did my script help you?
+#### Did this script help you?
 Please consider buying me a cup of coffee to support my work

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/M4M5C6UPC)

 ## The windows 10 default settings will

-- Remove all bloatware apps from [this list](#these-apps-will-be-deleted-by-default).
+- Remove all bloatware apps from [this list](#click-here-to-see-what-microsoft-apps-will-be-removed).
 - Disable telemetry, diagnostic data & targeted ads.
 - Disable bing search & cortana in windows search.
 - Disable tips & tricks on the lockscreen.
 (This may change your lockscreen wallpaper to the windows default)